 This commemoration event drew over 200 participants as well as a high level of media coverage.
 To extend its impacts, AJAR also supported two additional events in Bogelay, Ayeyarwaddy Division and Monywa, Sagaing Division, marking the first events hosted outside of Yangon.

 The event centered the stories and experiences of torture survivors, particularly those of women at the hands of Burmese state authorities.
-Lway Poe Ngeal, WLB Secretary-General, highlighted the gendered dimensions of torture, in which rape and sexual violence have been used as tools of torture against Myanmar women, particularly in ethnic areas.
-Daw Su, a Village Head from Karen State, shared her experiences of torture from the military.
-Ze Nyoi, who currently resides at an IDP (internally displaced persons) camp in Myitkyina, revealed her husband’s experiences of torture while detained in 2012, as well as her struggles in advocating for his release while providing for their family.
-Daw Htwe Sein and Daw Than Than Htay told their stories of torture during their imprisonment for their human rights and political activism.
+The WLB Secretary-General highlighted the gendered dimensions of torture, in which rape and sexual violence have been used as tools of torture against Myanmar women, particularly in ethnic areas.
+A village Head from Karen State, shared her experiences of torture from the military.
+A woman currently residing at an IDP (internally displaced persons) camp in Myitkyina, revealed her husband’s experiences of torture while detained in 2012, as well as her struggles in advocating for his release while providing for their family.
+They told their stories of torture during their imprisonment for their human rights and political activism.
 All of them shared the harrowing effects of torture long after it has happened.

 To build on the powerful stories of the torture survivors, AAPP performed a dramatic role-play to depict the arrest and torture of student activists and illustrate the effect of torture on survivors’ families.
 Moreover, the role-play portrayed a future where political prisoners and other torture survivors give testimony to a national Truth Commission.